 Factors such as diet, temperature, workload, and gestation can also impact a horse’s sleep quality and quantity.

-Horse owners must keep a record of their horses’ sleeping patterns to ensure their animal gets enough rest.
-Changes to routine can affect these cycles, too, such as moving to a new barn or placing lights while riding.
+Horse owners must record their horses’ sleeping patterns to ensure their animals get enough rest.
+Changes to routine, such as moving to a new barn or placing lights while riding, can also affect these cycles.

 But even when these changes happen, horses are highly adaptable; they quickly adapt to their new environment and return to their regular sleeping patterns.

-Horses’ night behaviors can vary based on their environment, individual habits, and health.
+Horses’ night behaviors vary based on their environment, individual habits, and health.

 However, generally, here are a few things horses tend to do at night:

-- Eating: Horses are grazing animals and spend much time eating, even at night.
+• Eating: Horses are grazing animals and spend a lot of time eating, even at night.
 If they have access to food, they will often feed intermittently throughout the night.

 Remember, every horse is unique, and their nightly activities can vary.

-Also, changes in their routine or behavior can indicate health issues, so their caretakers must monitor them closely.
+Changes in their routine or behavior can also indicate health issues, so their caretakers must monitor them closely.